MechanicalRock/mechanicalrock.github.io/_posts/2021-09-24-05-serverless-rpc-emulating-locally.md

 1. Install Docker.

-  You can follow the instructions [here](https://docs.docker.com/get-docker/) to get Docker for your particular OS.
+  You can follow the instructions [here](https://docs.docker.com/get-docker/){:target="_blank" rel="noopener"} to get Docker for your particular OS.

 2. Pull the DynamoDB local container.
 This will let you interact with a local instance of a database that is API-compatible with DynamoDB.

 `docker pull amazon/dynamodb-local`

 3. Install the NoSQL Workbench for DynamoDB.
-Instructions [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.settingup.html).
+Instructions [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.settingup.html){:target="_blank" rel="noopener"}.

 This isn't strictly necessary but we are going to use it to build up some intuition via ClickOps before we perform some test automation.